 Women’s specific backpacks are designed to fit the smaller, curvier body of the average woman.
 Compared to men’s or unisex packs, they usually come in shorter torso lengths.
 They also have narrower shoulder straps that are set closer together to fit women’s narrower torsos.
 The shoulder straps are also often contoured or curved to accommodate breasts.
 The hipbelts of woman’s packs are shaped to accommodate a woman’s wider hips.
 If you are just buying a day hiking pack, a great fit is not as important since you won’t be carrying as much weight.
 But if you are going on an overnight or multi-day backpacking trip you will be carrying lots of weight and you want the best fit possible.
 Below I’ve given some pack fitting tips for various female body types.

 If you are a short woman, you will definitely benefit from a women’s specific pack.
-Men’s packs generally will not fit you well as they will their torso lengths will be too long.
+Men’s packs generally will not fit you well as their torso lengths will be too long.

 If you are a petite/thin woman you will also want to consider women’s packs since the shoulder straps on a men’s pack will be set too far apart for you and the hipbelt may not do up tight enough.